 With the amount of content that is shared on the Internet every minute, it’s no surprise that many people feel overwhelmed by the quantity of information out there.
 This is why content curation is becoming an essential digital literacy skill for teachers and students.
 The act of curation requires critical and creative thinking, as decisions are made around what to keep, what to discard and how to connect and present ideas.
 Social bookmarking tools allow collaboration across the world to share and build collections.

 Thankfully, there are plenty of tools available to help us.
 In this article, I’ll explain firstly the different ways in which I curate, and then describe some of the different tools I use for curation.

 See also: An updated list for 2022 of Software for casting your screen in the classroom

 My Curation Methods

-When I curate by collecting, I don’t use any organisational structure other than tagging.
+When I curate by collecting, I don’t use any organizational structure other than tagging.
 Collecting is an easy way of gathering resources around a topic into one place to sort through later.

 Sharing is also the way I make sense of my collection and convey its meaning to the rest of the world.
 In fact, this article is a form of curation.
 I’ve carefully selected what resources to share and made decisions about how to present them in a meaningful way.